Skip to main content

 1. be addressed to the Mayor;

-2. contain the name, address and signature of each petitioner*;
+2. contain the name, address* and signature of each petitioner together with the date they signed the petition;

-3. contain a summary of the reasons for the request; and
+3. contain a summary of the reasons for the request, to be stated on each page of the petition; and

 *Council will only recognise signatures from electors of the district.
 Signatures from persons outside of the district will be disregarded.